jimFalkenstine/CoasterCounts/README.md

 **Coaster Counts**

 Coaster Counts is a sample database for tracking roller coaster stats.
 You can also track the roller coasters you and your friends have ridden.
-By executing stored procedures, you can add a new rider, read coasters by theme park, read coasters by manufacturer, read a rider's coaster count, update a coaster's status, and delete a coaster from a rider's coaster count.
+By executing stored procedures, you can add a new rider, list coasters by theme park, list coasters by manufacturer, list a rider's coaster count, update a coaster's status, and delete a coaster from a rider's coaster count.

 ## Features